 Modern ML training jobs can be parallelized across multiple GPUs to complete training more quickly.
-Running on additional GPUs provides a job with additional compute and memory that can be exploited by a variety of parallel schemes (e.g., model parallelism, tensor parallelism, pipeline parallelism, see Section \ref{sec:bg:train}).

-However, the benefits of parallelism are generally limited by a combination of sequential bottlenecks, synchronization overheads, and statistical inefficiency (see Section \ref{sec:bg:train}).
+However, the benefits of parallelism are tempered by a combination of sequential bottlenecks, synchronization overheads, and statistical inefficiency (see Section \ref{sec:bg:train}).
 As a result, training jobs generally receive a diminishing marginal benefit from running on additional GPUs.
-This effect is commonly measured via a job's \emph{speedup function}, $s(k)$, which describes how much faster a job can train a model to a given level accuracy on $k$ GPUs as opposed to some base configuration, in our case one GPU.
+This effect is commonly measured via a job's \emph{speedup function}, $s(k)$, which describes how fast a job makes progress when training a model on $k$ GPUs.
 Due to the aforementioned limits to parallelism, a training job's speedup function is generally sublinear and concave.

-Sublinear speedup functions have a particular impact on the GPU rental problem where cost is a first-order concern.
-If a job received a linear speedup from parallelism, it could run on $k$ GPUs and complete in $\frac{1}{k}$th the time, meaning that the total GPU usage would remain constant.
-However, because jobs receive a sublinear speedup, a job run on $k$ GPUs will complete in $\frac{1}{s(k)}$ as much time, leading to a factor $\frac{k}{s(k)}$ \emph{increase} in the number of GPU-hours required to complete the job (Figure~\ref{fig:usage}).
-Hence, customers who aim to run training jobs on a flexible pool of cloud resources must balance a tradeoff between completing jobs more quickly and paying a higher cost to the cloud providers.
+Sublinear speedup functions have a major impact on the cost-performance tradeoff.
+If a job receives a linear speedup, it can run on $k$ GPUs and complete in $\frac{1}{k}$th the time, meaning that its total GPU usage remains constant.
+In this case, the cost of training is independent of the rental policy, and every job should run on as many GPUs as possible.
+Because speedup functions are sublinear in practice, a job run on $k$ GPUs will complete in $\frac{1}{s(k)}$ as much time, leading to a factor $\frac{k}{s(k)}$ \emph{increase} in the number of GPU-hours required to complete the job (Figure~\ref{fig:usage}).
+Hence, the choice of rental policy can have a massive impact on both cost and performance.

-\subsubsection{Training jobs and training workloads change over time.}
+\subsubsection{C.2: Training jobs and training workloads change over time.}